ekandreas/bladerunner/readme.md

 ```
 composer require ekandreas/bladerunner:*
 ```
-Activate the plugin inside WordPress and templates with *.blade.php are inspected and active.
+1. Activate the plugin!
-Your theme still needs an index.php due to WordPress basic functionality.
-When removed the theme is known as broken.
+2. Add global function `view` or `bladerunner` inside your ordinary WP templates.

-If you don't use a composer based WordPress development environment you can download the latest distributed plugin at [Bladerunner site http://bladerunner.aekab.se](http://bladerunner.aekab.se) and install it the common way with zip upload to WordPress via wp-admin.
+If you don't use a composer based WordPress development environment you can download the latest distributed plugin at [Bladerunner site http://bladerunner.elseif.se](http://bladerunner.elseif.se) and install it the common way with zip upload to WordPress via wp-admin.

 ## Release 1.6
 Laravel 5.4 with Components and Slots!